-PROPOSAL ONE: ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS PROPOSAL ONE:

-The Company's Board currently consists of ten directors.
-Accordingly, the Board has nominated R. Scott Rowe, Leif E. Darner, Gayla J. Delly, Roger L. Fix, John R. Friedery, Joe E. Harlan, Rick J. Mills, and David E. Roberts, whose terms of office as members of the Board are expiring at this Annual Meeting, to serve a one-year term expiring at the 2018 annual meeting of shareholders.
-William C. Rusnack will retire from the Board effective as of the Annual Meeting and is therefore not nominated for reelection.
-Lynn L. Elsenhans notified the Company of her intention to not stand for reelection at the Annual Meeting.
-Ms. Elsenhans decided to not stand for reelection because she has been identified as a director of the company to be created by the pending business combination between Baker Hughes Incorporated and General Electric Company's oil and gas business, a competitor of the Company.
-Upon Mr. Rusnack's retirement and Ms. Elsenhans' transition from the Board, the Board will reduce the number of directors to eight.
-Biographical information for each nominee is provided below under the headings "Board of Directors - Biographical Information - Nominees to Serve an Annual Term Expiring at the 2018 Annual Meeting of Shareholders."
+The Company's Board currently consists of nine directors.
+Accordingly, the Board has nominated R. Scott Rowe, Ruby R. Chandy, Leif E. Darner, Gayla J. Delly, Roger L. Fix, John R. Friedery, Joe E. Harlan, Rick J. Mills and David E. Roberts, whose terms of office as members of the Board are expiring at this Annual Meeting, to serve a one-year term expiring at the 2019 Annual Meeting of shareholders.
+Biographical information for each nominee is provided below under the headings "Board of Directors-Biographical Information-Nominees to Serve an Annual Term Expiring at the 2019 Annual Meeting of Shareholders."

 Our By-laws require that, in an uncontested election, each director will be elected by a vote of the majority of the votes cast.
 A majority of votes cast means that the number of shares cast "for" a director's election exceeds the number of votes cast "against" that director.
-We will not treat any share as having cast a vote on this proposal (a) where the ballot is marked as withheld, (b) if it is otherwise present at the Annual Meeting but there is an abstention or (c) where a shareholder gives no authority or direction.
+We will not treat any share as having cast a vote on this proposal and will therefore have no effect on the proposal (a) where the ballot is marked as abstained, (b) if it is otherwise present at the Annual Meeting but there is an abstention or (c) where a shareholder gives no authority or direction.
 In a contested election, the directors will be elected by a plurality of the votes cast, meaning the directors receiving the largest number of "for" votes will be elected to the open positions.